VeloxMundi/VeloxMundiDesktop/README.md

 Timelines will support zooming in and out and show or hide events based on their relative importance at different zoom levels.

 Timelines can be embedded in pages at specific zoom levels.
 Users should be able to interact with embedded timelines without leaving the page (Either through the use of modals that display the timeline on top of the page's contents, or by scrolling through the embedded timeline in-place).

+### Weights and Measures

+Support for custom measurements and weights used in your world.

 ### Custom Date Support